mouad-mezziane/mouad-mezziane/README.md

 _
-### 🏫 Faculté des Sciences et Techniques de Tanger
+### 🏫 Faculty of Sciences and Technology of Tangier

 **Bachelor's Degree in Electrical Engineering & Industrial Systems (GESI)**
 **September 2025 – September 2026** | **Bac+3**